Fishing is an extremely popular activity on the Great Barrier Reef and it is included in many tourism operations in the Marine Park.

 To include fishing in your tourism program, you will need a Marine Parks permit.
 Most Marine Parks permits allow fishing as a standard activity but if your permit does not then you can apply for it to be added.

-You will also need additional Queensland Government permits to offer fishing to your clients.
-Contact the Queensland Department of Primary Industries and Fisheries.
+You will also need additional Queensland Government permits from Department of Primary Industries and Fisheries to offer fishing to your clients.

 What zoning and fishing limits apply to fishing?